 It is at that point that those refusing to sell generally dig in, become numb and literally stop paying attention to the markets or their accounts.
 Others, however, instead choose to sell out before they 'lose it all.'
 We haven't seen that mood shift on a broad scale yet in this cycle, but I suspect we could soon.
 Of course, that's because the Fed has perverted the normal market cycle that provides these lucrative opportunities when the market "goes on sale" (typically occurring every 7-10 years) by protecting us from sustained correction-like losses for the past 13 years.
 Jerome Powell and his board of governors are in effect, mimicking the parenting styles of Dr. Spock-Boomers and GenX.

-Stock trading apps might actually be to wealth creation what social media is to mental health.
+Online stock trading apps might actually be to wealth creation what online social media is to mental health.